Mail or Male?

 As a verb, to mail means to send a letter or a parcel by post.

-Male is an adjective that denotes someone or something as masculine.
+Male is an adjective that denotes someone's or something's gender as masculine.
 It is also a noun that refers to a masculine person, plant, or animal.

 Mail or Male?The words mail and male sound identical, but their meanings are completely different.